Bryce Haper homers on first pitch he sees this spring, Phillies beat Pirates 3-0

 Associated Press

-Bryce Harper homered on his first swing of spring training, launching a opposite-field drive to left, to help the Philadephia Phillies defeat the Pittsburgh Pirates 3-0 on Friday in Clearwater, Florida.
+Bryce Harper homered on his first swing of spring training, launching an opposite-field drive to left, to help the Philadephia Phillies defeat the Pittsburgh Pirates 3-0 on Friday in Clearwater, Florida.

 He singled in his next at-bat and was done for the day.